dancer1325/argocd-course-apps-definitions/README.md

         * Why if you get all (`kubectl get all -n argocd`) it doesn't appear?
     * `argocd app list`
     * via Web UI
+* How to deploy / refresh new changes?
+    * `kubectl apply -f NameOfTheFile`
 ## Clusters

 ## Repos